CardamaS99/Mapper/README.md

 1. __MapperTable:__ _class level_ annotation that points the library which is the database's __table__ from where the data will be mapped.
 2. __MapperColumn:__ _attribute level_ annotation that points the library which is the database's __column__ from where the data will be obtained.

 Via these annotations, the library is able to __parse basic SQL tables__ along with their properties, such as primary keys, or default values.
-Following up, an example shows a Java class _Alumno_ which maps the _Alumnos_ table.
+Following up, an example shows a Java class _Student_ which maps the _Students_ table.

 ```
 @MapperTable(nombre="students")